stolostron/rhacm-docs/_pages/tech_writing_standards.md

 ## General reminders

 * Use proper Global English.
-Please read about [Global audiences](https://www.ibm.com/docs/en/ibm_style/global-audiences.html) in the _IBM Style Manual_.
+See [Global audiences](https://www.ibm.com/docs/en/ibm_style/global-audiences.html) in the _IBM Style Manual_.
-* Write using minimalistic writing.
+* Create minimalistic content.
 Get to the point early and use bulleted lists and steps in place of cumbersome paragraphs.
 Reduce wordy sentences.
-Read more about [Minimalism](https://redhat-documentation.github.io/supplementary-style-guide/#minimalism) and read about using [clear, succinct verbs](https://www.ibm.com/docs/en/ibm-style?topic=grammar-verbs).
+Read more about [Minimalism](https://redhat-documentation.github.io/supplementary-style-guide/#minimalism) and using [clear, succinct verbs](https://www.ibm.com/docs/en/ibm-style?topic=grammar-verbs).
 * Avoid dangling modifiers.
 Be sure subject and predicate agree.
 Read about [subject-verb agreement](https://www.ibm.com/docs/en/ibm-style?topic=grammar-verbs#subject-verb-agreement).
 * Know something about the technology: What is the purpose of the new function?
 Why should a customer use it?
 This will help you write your _short description_.
+* Use only Red Hat supported links.
+Do not link to open communities, for instance.
+You can link to Kubernetes products that are integrated with Red Hat products and tested/validated by the Dev team and QE.
 * Use only approved abbreviations.
   - Check third-party official doc for abbreviations, for example AWS is used by Amazon.
 IBM uses few abbreviations.
   - Check manuals and the rest of the doc to see where we use abbreviations and where we don't.
   - Approved abbreviations are only used after initial full spelling and parenthesis: Custom Resource (CR)
 * Ask where the user will interact with the feature: Day 1?
 Day 2?
 During the Application lifecycle?
-This will help with placement.
+This will help with placement within the doc.
-* Seek guidance from the architect before creating a new guide or section if you are not sure about placement.
+* Seek guidance from the doc architect before creating a new guide or section if you are not sure about placement.
-* Reduce lengthy output examples that the user will see in the terminal.
-We usually do not need to repeat outputs in the doc.
+* Reduce lengthy output examples where you can.
+* Do not merge commands with output.
+* Ensure YAML and other file samples are in the proper format.
 * Consider using variable in versions within commands and samples so we don't get bugs or have to change them.
 Simply indicate that the user needs to insert the supported version. **Example:** `image: myregistry.example.com:5000/mirror/my-operator-index:v4.x,` replacing `4.x` with the current version.

 ## File names, titles, headers